Emaan-Shahid/AI-Authenticity-Video-Detector-/README.md

 📄 License
 This project is licensed under the MIT License - see LICENSE file for details.

-👨‍💻 Author
-Your Name

-GitHub: @yourusername

-Email: your.email@example.com

 🙏 Acknowledgments
 PyTorch team for deep learning framework